omarrayhanuddin/pulikidz-eLearning/readme.md

 - **Course Management**: Teachers can create courses, and students can enroll.
 - **Real-time Chat**: WebSocket-based chat feature for real-time messaging.
 - **File Uploads**: Teachers can upload course materials.
-- **Notifications**: Students get notified about new courses and materials.
+- **Notifications**: Students get notified about new courses and materials through emails.

 ## Testing
 To run tests for the backend: